things-to-do

 Estepona is a long, easy-to-walk stretch made up of many beaches, all connected by a beautiful promenade lined with Chiringuitos and offering a variety of things to see and do.

-Some Quick Tips for Estepona's Beaches
+Tips for visiting Estepona's beaches

-• Check jellyfish flags: Especially after windy days or storms
+- Check jellyfish flags, especially after windy days or storms.

 Hola!
 I'm the researcher, walker, and co-founder behind Spain on Foot.
 I help travellers experience Spain authentically, through in-depth guides, locals-only knowledge, and cultural stories you won't find in guidebooks.
 You can reach me at heidi@spainonfoot.com